Health

 What is a Master of Counselling (Advanced)?

-The Master of Counselling (Advanced) qualification has been designed to prepare you for employment in a role that leverages counselling and coaching skills within a specialist work environment, or in community and business settings to facilitate positive human change.
-The course further develops your capability in providing counselling and support across the life-stages through a range of theoretical and practical skills.
+The Master of Counselling (Advanced) prepares you for a career that leverages counselling and coaching skills in a range of settings.
+Through a range of theoretical and practical skills, this course further develops your capability in providing counselling and support to various demographics across life stages.

-You will be equipped with a wide range of skills to enable further lifelong learning, support continued resilience and professional boundaries in order to facilitate effective interpersonal communication across business, community, education and wellbeing settings.
-This accredited master's degree is the highest level of counselling training available in Australia and provides a holistic environment for students to gain hands-on experience practising their counselling skills.
-This degree has also been designed to accommodate study requirements for International students.
+You will be equipped to enable further lifelong learning, support continued resilience and professional boundaries, while facilitating effective interpersonal communication across business, community, education and wellbeing settings.
+This accredited master's degree is the highest level of counselling training available in Australia and provides a holistic environment for you to gain hands-on experience practising your counselling skills.

 More